entando/entando-docs/vuepress/docs/v6.2/tutorials/cms/content-tutorial.md

-# Contents
+# Content Creation

 ## Objective

-This document provides an overview of Contents and how to create them in order to be displayed in your application’s pages.
+This document provides an overview of Content Management and how to create Content in order to be displayed in your application’s pages.

 ## Overview

-The App Builder application provides the interface to manage Contents to the final user, using the WEB CMS integrated with the App Builder.
+The App Builder application provides the interface to manage Content displayed to the final user, using the Content Management System (CMS) integrated with the App Builder.

 ## Creating Content

-To manage Contents through the Web CMS
+To manage Content through the Web CMS

 -   Select `Content - Management`.
 All existing content is displayed in a table list.